How Does My Vehicle's Steering System Work?

 Have you ever been driving around Durand, WI, and wondered how your steering works?
-Your car's power steering uses a hydraulic system to amplify the small effort you put into turning your steering wheel to enough power to turn your vehicle's wheels.
-The steering wheel is attached to a steering shaft, which goes down towards the front axle.
+Your car's power steering uses a hydraulic or electric system to amplify the small effort you put into turning your steering wheel to enough power to turn your vehicle's wheels.
+The steering wheel is attached to a steering shaft, which goes down toward the differential, that then attaches to the axle(s).
 At the other end of the steering shaft is a circular gear, which is called the “pinion.”
 The pinion interlocks with the rack, which is a straight gear that connects to the steering arms of your car’s wheels through tie rods.
 When you turn your steering wheel, the pinion rotates, which causes the rack to move either left or right, and your wheels move accordingly.
 We at Adam's Super Service know exactly how your vehicle's steering system works and can make the appropriate repairs if needed.
 We've been fixing cars since 2008 and serve residents of Durand, WI, Arkansaw, WI, Mondovi, WI, Plum City, WI, Eau Galle, WI, and beyond.

 Tie rod ends are part of your vehicle's steering system and its steering gear.
-They are the meeting point between the steering rack and steering knuckle; the tie rod ends transfer the force from your vehicle's steering rack to its wheels.
-Tie rod ends also attach to your vehicle's steering wheel, making turning your vehicle.
+They are the meeting point between the steering rack and steering knuckle; the tie rod ends transfer the force from your vehicle's steering rack to the knuckle, which is attached to the wheels.
+Tie rod ends also attach to your vehicle's knuckle and rack.
 Every time you turn the steering wheel, the tie rod ends transmit that movement into several parts of your vehicle's steering system until they push or pull the tires to make the vehicle turn.

-Tie rods contain an outer tie rod end and an inner tie rod end that are connected and serves various purposes.
+Tie rods contain an outer tie rod end and an inner tie rod end that are connected; this serves various purposes.
 The outer tie rod end, which is a straight shaft with a rounded part at the end of it, has several parts inside of it.
 The long shaft body has a ball joint at the end of it through which steering movement is passed.
 The back of the outer tie rod end usually contains a grease fitting that allow the bearings to spin freely inside the tie rod.
-Tie rods are secured by bolts that are fastened by cotter pins and castle nuts.
-The inner tie rod end a straight body that is covered by a protective rubber boot to keep dust from getting inside of it.
+Tie rods are secured by locking nuts that are fastened by cotter pins and castle nuts.
+The inner tie rod end has a straight body that is covered by a protective rubber boot to keep dust from getting inside of it.

-You experience uneven tire wear - If one or two of your vehicle's tires are experiencing uneven tire wear, it probably needs tie rod end repair.
-Your tires could be misaligned because some tires are doing more work than others.
+You experience uneven tire wear - If one or two of your vehicle's tires are experiencing uneven tire wear, your vehicle probably needs tie rod end repair.
+Your tires could be misaligned because some tires are doing more work than others or are not aimed straight due to looseness of the tie rods.
 To confirm if this is the issue, our Expert technicians can perform a visual inspection on your vehicle's tires.

 Your steering wheel feels loose or is vibrating - Loose steering means that you feel that you do not have control over your vehicle when driving.
 There is a disconnect between your steering motions and the motions of your vehicle.
 If this happens, it probably means your tie rod ends are loose and most likely need to be replaced.
-A loose tie rod end can also cause your vehicle to vibrate, particularly when you are cornering or when you are driving at high speeds.
+A loose tie rod end can also cause your vehicle to vibrate, particularly when you are turning corners or driving at high speeds.

-When you turn your steering wheel, your vehicle doesn't respond - In a worst case scenario, a complete tie rod end failure will result in a complete loss of your vehicle.
+When you turn your steering wheel, your vehicle doesn't respond - In a worst-case scenario, a complete tie rod end failure will result in a complete loss of control of your vehicle.
 This is why it is important to bring your vehicle in for regular maintenance.
 To schedule your next appointment, give Adam's Super Service a call at 715-672-8477.

 [secondary slogan] - Your Reliable Shop for Tie Rod End Repair